jonsth131/ctf.support/content/reverse-engineering/assembly/_index.md

 ## Compiler Explorer

-[Compiler Explorer](https://godbolt.org) is a tool to compile a vide range of languages and check the output.
+[Compiler Explorer](https://godbolt.org) is a tool to compile a wide range of languages and check the output.

 {{< img name="compiler-explorer-input" size="medium" >}}